 8. Brooklyn Bridge

-The prettiest bridge in NYC, the Brooklyn Bridge is a fun and an easy adventure to experience.
+The prettiest bridge in NYC, the Brooklyn Bridge is a fun and easy adventure to experience.
 It connects two great NYC boroughs – Manhattan and Brooklyn.
-You can cross it on foot, on a bike or by car if you are really motivated (I personally wouldn’t recommend having a car on Manhattan though).
+You can cross it on foot, on a bike, or by car if you are really motivated (I personally wouldn’t recommend having a car in Manhattan though).

 If you start on the Brooklyn side of East River and move towards Manhattan, you’ll be enjoying some of the most astonishing views of lower Manhattan in front of you.
 You won’t need more than an hour to cross the bridge since it’s just over a mile long.